27 Easy Mexican Appetizers (and Snacks!) Anyone Can Make

 Spicy refried beans

 All you need for a quick appetizer is a can of refried beans, a jalapeño, cheese, and seasoning.
 You can serve this recipe with tortilla chips or let your guests dig right in.
-Find out 15 things to do with a can of baked beans.

 7-Layer Mexican dip

 Sliced black olives, tomatoes, and green onions dot the top layer of this colorful dip from So, How’s It Taste?
 Try adding chipotle powder for a smoky flavor.

 The secret ingredient in this guac from Spinach Tiger?
 Freshly squeezed orange juice.
 This recipe scales up really well: use one avocado per person and adjust the other ingredients accordingly.
 The origin of the word “avocado” is about to make you really uncomfortable!

 The best part of this recipe is that your slow cooker does most of the work for you.
 Once your pork is tender, just top it with avocado, sour cream, and cilantro—and you’ve got a spicy masterpiece.
 These are the cooking tricks that are only taught in culinary school.